arcee-ai/mergekit/docs/create_a_merge_method.md

 `BatchParameter` supports `float`, `int`, and `bool`, including constrained types such as `PositiveFloat` or `Annotated[float, Field(ge=0, le=1)]`.
 Constraints belong inside `BatchParameter(...)`; its enclosing annotation describes the kernel's **Tensor** argument, not an individual coefficient.
+Float coefficients always use float64, preserving Python-float precision independently of the input dtype;
-Float coefficients use float32 (float64 for float64 inputs); integer and boolean coefficients use int64 and bool.
+integer and boolean coefficients use int64 and bool.
+Kernels may explicitly cast coefficients when choosing their intermediate precision.
 Annotations therefore describe the actual runtime kernel types without pretending that a batched coefficient is still a Python float.